Armeldt/PowerBi-Water-Data-Visualization-Study/README.md

     - Clean, preprocess, and organize datasets to ensure accurate and reliable results for visualization purposes.

-    - Use Python or Excel for data handling and management, ensuring best practices throughout.
+    - Use Python, Power Query and Excel for data handling and management, ensuring best practices throughout.

 3. Data Visualization and Storytelling: